Implicit personality theory: Subconscious Bias

 Subconscious bias or implicit bias refers to unconscious attitudes or stereotypes that affects an individuals perception of another person.
-These biases can be based off of race, gender identity, sexual orientation, age, and more and can affect a individuals in a wide variety of ways including but not limited to medical care, hiring decisions, and career advancement.
+These biases can be based on race, gender identity, sexual orientation, age, and more and can affect a individuals in a wide variety of ways including but not limited to medical care, hiring decisions, and career advancement.
 Unlike explicit bias, individuals are unaware that their subconscious affects their decision making and can often times contradict what their stated beliefs are.

 The implicit-association test (IAT) can be taken to assess the biases an individual has by measuring the strength of associations an individual has between several concepts.
 The IAT however has been put into scrutiny regarding its reliability and efficacy as it can be difficult to differentiate between stereotyping, the knowledge of the existence of stereotypes, and prejudice.
 To combat implicit bias, implicit bias training programs have been initiated to limit the effect of implicit biases and help individuals become more aware of them.
 Current implicit bias training programs may include counterstereotypes, meditation, and negation training however there is very limited knowledge on how to most effectively conduct implicit bias training programs.
 In some cases, implicit bias training programs have shown to have the opposite effect by reinforcing bias against some individuals and other cases where no change in measured bias occurred after training.

 Implicit Stereotypes

 Implicit stereotypes are unconscious beliefs attributed by an individual to another individual based on their affiliation to a social group, often times race and/or gender which fall under the broader category of implicit bias.
 Implicit stereotypes are built by experiences and learned associations between certain qualities and traits with social groups.
 Relating to implicit personality theory, implicit stereotypes cause people to make biased inferences on others based on limited amounts of information solely through their past experiences and learned connections from individuals with similar social backgrounds, physical appearances, or affiliations.
 It is thought that early life experiences, cultural norms, and media programming are origins which shape the implicit stereotypes that an individual has.
 Often times, individuals may be unaware that they have these stereotypes in their subconscious.
+A study on impression formation found that there is a common overlap between implicit personality theories and group stereotypes.
+The research suggests that these operate together, rather than separately.
+When an observer forms impressions of someone belonging to a salient social group, stereotype-linked traits are consistently applied additionally to the traits directly associated with the person's behaviour.
+In experiments, participants often assigned stereotypical traits towards individuals even when conflicting with the given descriptions.
+These results suggest stereotypes can override typical trait association rules under implicit personality theory, forming additive impressions which include both stereotype information as well as individual traits to shape final judgements.
 These stereotypes can result in both positive and negative beliefs and attributions to other individuals.